 - General enquiries 13 QGOV (13 74 68)

-The first seven Family and Child Connect services are ready to support vulnerable families by connecting them to the right services at the right time.
-Families will get the help they need to care for their children safely at home.
+Family and Child Connect services have now opened their doors to families at risk in Mackay and Cairns, giving parents access to the help they need to safely care for their children at home.

 Elder abuse is often hidden away—people aren’t willing to talk about it, or make excuses to justify abusive behaviour.
 This needs to change.
 Everyone needs to know there’s no excuse for elder abuse.

 Take up the Not Now, Not Ever challenge

 All over Queensland, people are taking up the challenge to put an end to domestic and family violence.
 See what others have done and share how you’re taking up the challenge.

 Free training is now available for individuals and organisations that work with families and parents to become accredited providers of the Triple P – Positive Parenting Program to Queensland mums, dads and carers.

 Stay connected during storm and cyclone season